 How much does assisted living cost per month in Michigan?

-Most communities range between $5,300 and $6,100 per month, with a statewide median near $5,700 per month.
+Most assisted living communities in Michigan range between $4,650 and $7,000 per month, with a statewide median near $5,818 per month based on the CareScout 2025 Cost of Care Survey.

-Are assisted living costs increasing each year?
+Are assisted living costs in Michigan increasing each year?

-Does Medicaid cover assisted living in Michigan?
+Can Medicaid help pay for assisted living in Michigan?

 Methodology

-Pricing estimates are modeled using a range + midpoint planning framework anchored to national industry data, including statewide median figures from the Genworth/CareScout Cost of Care Survey (2024 Edition).
+Pricing estimates are modeled using a range plus midpoint planning framework anchored to national industry data, including statewide median figures from the CareScout 2025 Cost of Care Survey (data collected July through November 2025, published March 2, 2026).

-State comparisons reflect the published median estimates used across SeniorCareCostGuide.
-Long-term projections are illustrative planning models based on standardized annual growth assumptions.
+State comparisons reflect standardized median estimates used across SeniorCareCostGuide.
+Long-term projections are illustrative planning models based on consistent annual growth assumptions and are intended for planning purposes only.

 For a detailed explanation of how pricing estimates are modeled, see our Assisted Living Cost Methodology.